Zachary2311/demo-progs/README.md

 ### Automatic Downloads

 When the listener is enabled for a guild, every new message containing a Bluesky post URL triggers a download.
 The bot streams the video to a temporary file within the data directory, uploads it to Cloudflare R2, and cleans up the file afterwards.
 The reposted message includes the hosted video URL and, unless silent mode is enabled, an informative embed.

+HLS variants that use MPEG-TS segments are saved with a `.ts` extension and served with the correct MIME type.
+Fragmented MP4 variants prepend the required initialization segment before their media segments so the resulting `.mp4` files play inline in Discord.

 ## Deployment Tips